gdagitrep/gdagitrep.github.io/_posts/2025-5-4-Leasing-Agent's-Guide-To-Automation.md

 This guide walks you through how to automate the messy parts of the job—from first contact to tour scheduling—so you can focus on closing deals, not answering DMs all day.

-We’ll show you how to do this using **Dafri**, a tool built specifically to handle this problem on Facebook Marketplace and Instagram.
+We’ll show you how to do this using **Dafri**, a tool built specifically to handle this problem on Facebook Marketplace.

 ## Part 1: The 3 Types of Messages Every Leasing Agent Gets